ProspectOne/flexbalancer-js-docs/docs/Tutorial.md

         return;
     }
 ```
-And if those are not equal - return answer from CDN with better uptime:
+And if those are not equal - return answer from the CDN with better uptime:
 ```typescript
     // get answer based on higher uptime const answer = (jsDelivrUp > googleCloudUp) ? answers[0] : answers[1];